pdxparrot/assets/SETUP.md

   * **TODO:** Animator on the Player Behavior ???
 * Add a new empty GameObject under the Player Prefab (Input) and add the project PlayerInputHandler component to it
   * Attach the PlayerInputHandler to the Player component
-  * Attach the input actions asset to the Unity PlayerInput
+  * Attach the Player input actions asset to the Unity PlayerInput
     * Default Map should be set to Player
     * Change Behavior to Invoke Unity Events
     * Hook up the main device events (lost, regained, changed)